digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Connecting to Nodes
 -------------------

-To interact with the running network a the canton console can be used with a remote configuration.
-For example
+To interact with the running network, a Canton console can be used with a remote configuration.
+For example:

 .. code-block:: bash